Pratik-Pawar/Krishna-assistant/README.md

 This software contains two modes 1.
 Assistant mode 2.
 Development mode.

  Assistant mode is a main part of this software which accepts user commands and replies.
-Development mode is made for manipulate database of assistants
+Development mode is made for manipulate database of assistant.

 #### 1. Assistant Mode:

 To run this project without opening an IDE.
-Just open ** Krishna_Assistent.jar ** in dist folder.
+Just open **Krishna_Assistent.jar** in dist folder.
 Or execute following line in the terminal.

 java -jar "Krishna_Assistent.jar"